40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 Stores Like Target

-There’s a widely conceived notion that Whole Foods is more “high-end” compared to stores like Walmart and Target, but it can be pricey.
+There’s a widely conceived notion that Whole Foods is more “high-end” than stores like Walmart and Target, but it can be pricey.

 Plus, it’s only good for groceries, unlike Target’s wide range of departments (electronics, clothes, outdoor furniture, etc.).